near/near-wallet-roadmap/README.md

 # NEAR Wallet public roadmap

-In this repository, you can find the official [NEAR Wallet](https://github.com/near/near-wallet) product roadmap.
-Our product roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.
+In this repository, you can find the official [NEAR Wallet product roadmap](https://github.com/near/near-wallet-roadmap/projects/1).
+Our product roadmap is where you can learn about what NEAR Wallet features we're working on, what stage they're in, and when we expect to bring them to you.
 Have any questions or comments about items on the roadmap?
-Join the discussion over on the [NEAR Governance Forum](https://gov.near.org/), or get in touch on Discord, via [https://near.chat].
+Join the discussion over on the [NEAR Governance Forum](https://gov.near.org/), get in touch on Discord via [https://near.chat], or open an issue in the official [NEAR wallet repo](https://github.com/near/near-wallet).

-The roadmap repository is for communicating NEAR’s roadmap for the Wallet at the address [https://wallet.near.org].
+This roadmap repository is for communicating NEAR’s roadmap for the Wallet at the address [https://wallet.near.org].
 Existing issues are currently read-only, and we are locking conversations, as we get started.
 Interaction limits are also in place to ensure issues originate from NEAR.
 We’re planning to iterate on the format of the roadmap itself, and we see potential to engage more in discussions about the future of NEAR protocol and products.
 If you have feedback about this roadmap repository itself, such as how the issues are presented, let us know through [this thread](#) on the NEAR Governance Forum.

 ## Guide to the roadmap
 Every item on the roadmap is an issue, with a label that indicates each of the following: